 1. Sweet & Spicy Orange Glazed Ribs

-We originally conceived of this recipe to be a great crowd pleaser for Independence Day gatherings.
-It may not be July 4th yet, but that doesn't mean we can't enjoy a good rack of ribs with the family at home.
+This recipe is just in time for July 4th!
 Note: If you don't have a smoker, you can always make these in an oven or even a slow cooker.
-And if you don't have tamarind onhand or can't get any, no worries!
+And if you don't have tamarind on hand or can't get any, no worries!
 You can always just leave it out!
-(We've even tried subbing in a couple tablespoons of orange jam and it worked just fine).
+(We've even tried subbing in a couple tablespoons of orange jam, and it worked just fine).

 Get The Recipe Here: Sweet & Spicy Orange Glazed Ribs